 Another element of office design can actually be provided by your colleagues: cleanliness.
 While this may be a less tangible design element than storage and natural light sources, it’s just as important, because it affects the office’s image and the workers’ efficiency.

 Jack Dorsey, the founder mobile payments start-up Square, once required his colleagues to clean their desks at the end of each day.
 Using a similar approach in your office can keep everything tidy and presentable to clients.
-Even gaving a shared clean schedule program with your employees can also help keep the office areas clean and tidy and essentially cut down on your janitorial and cleaning expenses.
+Even a shared cleaning schedule can also help keep the office areas clean and tidy and essentially cut down on your janitorial and cleaning expenses.

 Good quality furniture

 If you choose to purchase cheaper furniture, remember that saying "you get what you pay for".
-Substituing lower-quality furniture of any sort, can lead to lack of inspiration in the office, lowered productivity and most importantly health issues amongst your employees.
+Substituting lower-quality furniture of any sort, can lead to lack of inspiration in the office, lowered productivity and most importantly health issues among your employees.

 According to MKDA creative director Edin Rudic, “proven to simulate worker productivity and to reduce the number of sick days, ergonomic office chairs are where wise business owners invest when designing office space.”
 Of course, the choice of work stations have an impact as well - so it's important to do your research of the type of furniture that fits your company's culture and space.
 To help here are 4 Office Furniture Companies you should know.